NobilisNC/tempus/README.md

 Tempus is a library to generate temporary files / directories.

-This library is cross-platform and work om UMIX and Windows.
+This library is cross-platform and work om UNIX and Windows.

 ```cpp
 #include <tempus.h>